nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. All functions within the application must provide responses to user queries within a timeframe of 2 seconds.
+5. The applications does not support concurrent usage by multiple users.
+6. The application does not offer support for languages aside from English.
+7. The application should be able to handle most common user input errors and provide meaningful error messages.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **CLI**: Command Line Interface: A way of interacting with a computer program where the user issues commands to the program in the form of successive lines of text (command lines).
+It emphasises text-based user interaction over graphical user interfaces.
+* **TA**: Teaching Assistant
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**